28 window types infographic

 13. Egress Window

-Egress WindowEgress windows are large enough that they can function as emergency exits and are normally required for basements.
+Egress WindowEgress windows are large enough to function as emergency exits and are normally required for basements.
 These windows open to a small area outside the house—small enough to be inconspicuous but large enough to accommodate an adult.
 They also serve as an entry point for emergency teams who find that the normal entry point is blocked or inaccessible.

 The International Residential Code mandates egress window dimensions for safety and consistency across any type of dwelling.
-Some requirements include the width of the egress window (at least 20 inches), height (at least 24 inches), opening area (5.7 square feet), and sill height (at least 44 inches from the floor).
+For example, in basements, the width of the egress window should be at least 20 inches, the height should be at least 24 inches, an opening area of at least 5.7 square feet), and a sill height of at least 44 inches from the floor.

 egress window examples